tarwn/lessthandot-hugo/blogs/content/posts/2010-01-19-use-alter-table-alter-column-to-change-d.md

 title           varchar         2000
 SomeInt		int		NULL</pre>

-Now let&#8217;s insert a row, we will use a value of 2 for the newly added SomeInt column
+Now let's insert a row, we will use a value of 2 for the newly added SomeInt column

 sql
 insert [TestTable]